Frequently Asked Staff Questions

 Here’s more about where we are located in North Carolina.

 Yes, we hold a week-long staff orientation before the first session of the summer.
 We then continue our staff development throughout the entire season.
 We design our training so that staff explore the very best practices of working in a youth-centered community, gain a greater sense of self, and develop a clear understanding of how their experience at Rockbrook will serve them well beyond the summer.
+For summer 2022, the orientation week is May 29th through June 4th.

 Each day at camp is an opportunity to grow personally as you help campers take full advantage of what Rockbrook offers.